machal/freestyle-grid/README.md

 # Block Grid for LESS CSS

 **Layout module for irregular grid.
+Suitable for non-layout grids such as thumbnails.
-Based on (Foundation's [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) component).**
+Based on [Block Grid](http://foundation.zurb.com/docs/components/block_grid.html) component from Foundation framework.**

-Regular grid like Bootstrap's is great but suitable for layouts only.
+Regular grid like [the one from Bootstrap](http://getbootstrap.com/css/#grid) is great but suitable for layouts only.
 If your UI component needs uncommon layout, you want block grid.
 Sometimes 3, sometimes 5 sometimes 11 grid columns.
 Block grid is solution for you.